Sam-SciTech/Mathematics/README.md

 # 📐 Mathematics – Manim Visualizations

-Mathematics is the language behind everything we explore at Sam SciTech.
+Mathematics is the language behind everything we explore at **Sam SciTech**.
 This folder contains Manim-based visual code used to transform abstract mathematical ideas into clear, cinematic animations - making math intuitive, visual, and deeply connected to physics, astronomy, and the beauty of the universe.

 This repository contains **high-quality Manim animations** created for the **Sam SciTech YouTube Channel**, focused on explaining mathematical concepts